CONSTITUTION OF THE MAITRIYANA BUDDHIST COMMUNITY

 Article VI.
 Executive Power

-The executive power of the Maitriyana Buddhist Community shall be in charge of the International Temple World Association of Buddhism, whose president shall be the Supreme Patriarch (Sangharaja), who shall perform his or her function for a period of eight years.
+The executive power of the Maitriyana Buddhist Community shall be in charge of the Buddhist School, whose president shall be the Supreme Patriarch (Sangharaja), who shall perform his or her function for a period of eight years.
 The election of the function of Supreme Patriarch (Sangharaja) will be carried out by the registered voters, who are the members of the board of directors, through the majority of votes.
-The Supreme Patriarch (Sangharaja) shall be a Buddhist master and also leader of a spiritual tradition, having to be domiciled in the boundaries of the Temple.
-The functions that it shall have will be executing actions tending to keep the functioning and developing of peace, social justice, education and environmental health of the Maitriyana Buddhist Community, receiving support from the rest of the Board of Directors in order to carry out these tasks, especially the Vice-President and Secretaries.
+The Supreme Patriarch (Sangharaja) shall be a Buddhist Master and also leader of a spiritual tradition.
+The functions that he shall have will be executing actions tending to keep the functioning and developing of peace, social justice, education and environmental health of the Maitriyana Buddhist Community, receiving support from the rest of the Board of Directors in order to carry out these tasks, especially the Vice-President and Secretaries.
 The President may create additional secretariats and also maintain the right of veto.
 In case of absence of the President or Supreme Patriarch (Sangharaja) for reasons of death, resignation or expulsion, the position shall be assumed by the Vice-President, who shall remain in office for the remainder of the term.

 Article VII.
 Legislative Power